The Difference Between Opt-In vs Opt-Out Principles In Data Privacy: What You Need To Know [Updated February 2024]

 GDPR strictly prescribes how to obtain users’ consent for data processing.
 According to its legal requirements, opting in must always be an informed decision.
 You can read in length about that here.

-Opting-in for minors under the California Consumer Privacy Act (CCPA) requires opting-in by the parent or guardian.
+Opting-in for minors under the CCPA requires opting-in by the parent or guardian.
 In many cases, you may need to confirm the parent or guardian’s presence by talking to them over a toll-free phone or a video call.

 Withdraw consent.
 Consent withdrawal has to be made as easy as giving consent.
 Once a user withdraws consent, you must not process their data anymore.

 Object or restrict the processing.
 It depends on the request.
 The user decides how to object to or restrict the processing.
 You need to comply with their request, so you need to adjust your data processing as per their request.